SeanTRO/epstein_deobfuscator/README.md

 ## Usage
 * Run this script to automatically search through the provided HTML files, identify matching files, and download them locally.
+* The test_link.py I used to make sure the script needed to detect valid links to download worked.
+I left it in in case anyone wanted to try with specific links rather than entire pages of links.

 **Important Notes:**